-Applications for a “period of recognised training” commencing in September 2018 have now closed (they closed on 1 June 2018).
-We are currently considering the applications we received.
+Applications for a “period of recognised training” commencing in September 2018 have closed (they closed on 1 June 2018) and we do not currently have any vacancies.

 Why HRC Law?

 Competition is fierce for what used to be called “training contracts” and, given our size, we have limited places.

 We are a busy commercial firm.
 As a trainee with us, you’ll be an important part of the team from the get-go.
 You will gain exposure to all of our practice areas.